Miniature from a copy of Firdawsi’s Shahnama. “Kay Khusraw Captures the Demon-occupied Bahman Castle”

 Kjeld von Folsach: Art from the World of Islam in The David Collection, Copenhagen 2001, cat.no.
 33;

-Kjeld von Folsach: For the Privileged Few: Islamic Miniatures from the David Collection, Louisiana, Humlebæk 2007, cat.no.
+Kjeld von Folsach: For the Privileged Few: Islamic Miniature Painting from The David Collection, Louisiana, Humlebæk 2007, cat.no.
 34;

 Sheila R. Canby: The Shahnama of Shah Tahmasp: the Persian Book of Kings, New York 2011, cat.no.
 155;